-- Will the “home sale tax exclusion” apply to inherited property?
+- Will the “home sale tax exclusion” apply to the inherited property?

-- What are the “stepped-up basis rules” when receiving probate house?
+- What are the “stepped-up basis rules” when receiving probate houses?

 - Can I deduct “capital loss” from my taxes?

-- How quick can I sell this inherited home?
+- How quickly can I sell this inherited home?